smorad/um_cisc_7404/06_value.typ

 // TODO: Derivation of max Q as value function doesn't make sense
 // TODO: Maybe move done flag stuff to deep value

+// TODO: Should change from s_0 to s_i here as its required for homework
+// To train over the whole episode, not just the initial timestep -- make it clear

 // Problems with MPC, cannot do infinite
 // What if I told you we could build an infinitely deep tree?